goreleaser/goreleaser/www/docs/ci/gitlab.md

 When tags are pushed to the repository, an available GitLab Runner with the Docker executor will pick up the release job.
-`goreleaser/goreleaser` will start in a container and the repository will be mounted inside.
+`goreleaser/goreleaser` will start in a container, and the repository will be mounted inside.
 Finally, the `script` section will run within the container starting in your project's directory.

 ## Releasing Archives and Pushing Images